 Depreciation and amortization expense primarily represents amortization of acquired intangible assets and the depreciation of POS terminals we install in retail stores.
-Depreciation and amortization expense decreased for the first quarter of 2013 compared to the same period of 2012, primarily as a result of certain acquired intangible assets becoming fully amortized during 2012, partly offset by the impact of our acquisition of ezi-pay discussed above.
-As a percentage of revenues, these expenses decreased to 2.4% for the first quarter of 2013 compared to 2.9% for the first quarter of 2012.
+Depreciation and amortization expense decreased for the second quarter and first half of 2013 compared to the same periods of 2012.
+As a percentage of revenues, these expenses decreased to 2.3% for both the second quarter and first half of 2013 from 3.0% for the second quarter and first half of 2012.
+These decreases were the result of certain acquired intangible assets becoming fully amortized during 2012 and first quarter of 2013, partly offset by the impact of our acquisition of ezi-pay discussed above.